united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/managingthesystem.md

 ##  1. Connect to UMH

 1. Download & install UMHLens [here](https://github.com/united-manufacturing-hub/UMHLens/releases).
 2. If you installed the UMH using the management console, you should see a cluster named "k3d-united-manufacturing-hub" under **Browse**.
 Click on it to connect.
-3. You can check the status of all pods by navigating to **Workloads** -> **Pods** and selecting
+3. You can check the status of all pods by navigating to **Workloads** -> **Pods** and selecting **{{< resource type="ns" name="umh" >}}** as the **namespace** on the top right.
+Depending on your system, it may take up to 15 minutes for all pods to start.
+A pod in Kubernetes is like a group of related workers who share the same  office space and resources to complete a task together.
-   {{< resource type="ns" name="umh" >}} as the namespace on the top right.
-Depending on your system, it may take a while for all pods to start.
+  It represents a single instance of a running process or micro service in a cluster and can contain one or multiple containers, which are like the individual workers, sharing storage and network connection.

    ![Untitled](/images/getstarted/managingTheSystem/getStartedManagingPods.png?width=75%)
    ![Untitled](/images/getstarted/managingTheSystem/LensSelectNamespace.png)